Is Weed Legal in Pennsylvania?

 The Pennsylvania General Assembly passed the Medical Marijuana Act (Act 16) on April 17, 2016, legalizing the possession, sale, and consumption of medical cannabis.
-Only patients and caregivers who are Pennsylvania residents will be able to obtain medical cannabis from dispensaries in the state.
+Only patients and caregivers who are Pennsylvania residents can obtain medical cannabis from dispensaries in the state under Pennsylvania marijuana laws.

 Pennsylvania’s Department of Health (PDH) has developed rules and regulations to establish, implement, and administer the statewide Medical Marijuana Program.